Tax deductions: What can I claim on tax?

 There are some expenses that you incur during the year that may seem work related, but are not an allowable deduction.
 These include, but are not limited to the following:

-- The cost of obtaining a driver’s licence, even if it’s a necessary condition for employment.
+- The cost of obtaining a driver’s license, even if it’s a necessary condition for employment.
 If the job requires a special driver’s licence, the difference in cost between that and a standard licence may be allowed.

 - Vaccinations against diseases that may be contracted through the course of employment.